karolsluszniak/angular-computed/README.md

 - property computation is executed just once after input change
 - property computation is executed just once even if property is used in multipe places
+- property computation can make use of promises (e.g. compute property via API call)
 - views are simplified with `{{ var }}` instead of `{{ computeVar() }}`
 - computed properties are visually separated in controller code
 - definition syntax is consistent with core Angular concepts